ehn-dcc-development/eu-dcc-hcert-spec/README.md

 # Electronic Health Certificates

+## IMPORTANT NOTICE

+As of July 1st 2023 the EU-DCC project has been handed over to the WHO.
+The project has therefore been frozen.
+This repository will be placed into archival mode and will remain available for the foreseeable future however it will no longer be actively maintained.

+## Introduction

 This repository contains a proposal for encoding and signing the Electronic Health Certificate (HCERT), as a candidate to be adapted and adopted by eHealth authorities and other stakeholders as they see fit.

 ## Specification